Alternative Investments: Beyond Stocks and Bonds

-- Content: This module begins with an overview of basic knowledge related to investments in financial markets.
-In particular, we focus on risk and return ratios, the predictability of financial market returns and the behaviour of investors.
+Content: The course begins with an overview of basic knowledge related to investments in financial markets.
+In particular, we focus on risk and return ratios, the predictability of financial market returns and the behavior of investors.
 Second, we will study the practical relevance of this theory in the context of pooled investment vehicles (e.g. hedge funds) and other alternative asset classes (e.g. commodities and exchange rates).

-- Teaching materials: Reading material includes a textbook: Burton Malkiel, A Random Walk Down Wall Street (Tenth Edition), Norton & Company, NY, 2011.
+Teaching materials: Various academic articles and a textbook: Burton Malkiel, A Random Walk Down Wall Street (Tenth Edition), Norton & Company, NY, 2011.